lukasmasuch/st-playground/README.md

 # st-playground

-Collection of Streamlit apps to explore new features and replicate issues.
+Collection of Streamlit apps to explore potential features and replicate issues.